Hey check me out, I’m in a YouTube commercial for Earnhardt Ford in Chandler, AZ!

 John: I think the problem is the exterminator didn’t notice sufficient enough activity to bomb.
 It says in his notes that he only noticed a few dead roaches.

 Me: They were dead BECAUSE I KILLED THEM!!!
-They were “ACTIVE” immediately before I did that!!!
-And why must I have to live like a slob with food, filth, and roaches everywhere in order to get my apartment bombed?
-Please tell me!!!
-Why can’t I just get my apartment bombed?!?!
+They were “ACTIVE” immediately prior to me “DEACTIVATING” them!!!
+And why must I have swarms of live roaches everywhere in order to get my apartment bombed?
+Please tell me why can’t I just get my apartment bombed?!?!